Master of Science in Public Policy Data Science

 Marisol Rios, USC Price Director of Recruitment and Admission, at firstname.lastname@example.org or

 Camillia Lee, USC Viterbi Assistant Dean For Graduate & Professional Programs, at email@example.com

-Applications will be reviewed by both the Price School of Public Policy and the Viterbi School of Engineering.
+Students must be admitted by both the Price School of Public Policy and the Viterbi School of Engineering; only one application is required.
 Start your application »

 A minimum of 36 units is required for the MS in Public Policy Data Science, and you must maintain a cumulative GPA of at least 3.00 for graduation.